kimono-koans/httm/README.md

 ### Caveats

-Right now, you will need to use a Unix-ish-y Rust-supported platform to build and install (that is: Linux, Solaris/illumos, the BSDs, [ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash), [bowie](https://github.com/kimono-koans/httm/blob/master/scripts/bowie.bash), and [nicotine](https://github.com/kimono-koans/httm/blob/master/scripts/nicotine.bash)).
+Right now, you will need to use a Unix-ish-y Rust-supported platform to build and install (that is: Linux, Solaris/illumos, the BSDs).
 Note, your platform *does not* need to support ZFS/BTRFS/NILFS2 to use `httm`.
 And there is no fundamental reason a non-interactive Windows version of `httm` could not be built, as it once did build, but Windows platform support is not a priority for me right now.
 Contributions from users are, of course, very welcome.

 On FreeBSD, after a fresh minimal install, the interactive modes may not render properly, see the linked [issue](https://github.com/kimono-koans/httm/issues/20) for the fix.